MileHacker Logo

 Cultural Festivals and Events

-Saint Louis Festival (Fêtes de la Saint-Louis): Held in late August, this is Sète's biggest and most important festival, centered around the water jousting tournament.
+Saint Louis Festival (Fêtes de la Saint-Louis): Held in late August, this is Sète's biggest and most important festival, revolving around the water jousting tournament.
 Jazz à Sète: A renowned international jazz festival held in July.

 Festival Calendar